gmitirol/empop-use/docs/using_empop.md

 ## 4. Using EMPOP for mitotype searches

-EMPOP follows the revised and extended guidelines for mitochondrial DNA typing issued by the DNA commission of the ISFG (Parson et al. 2014).
-See document for further details.
+EMPOP adheres to the revised and extended guidelines for mitochondrial DNA typing as issued by the DNA Commission of the ISFG [Parson et al., 2014](http://dx.doi.org/10.1016/j.fsigen.2014.07.010).
+For further details, please refer to the referenced document.

 **EMPOP’s query engine - SAM 2**